ainephelan/ainephelan.github.io/about.markdown

 Hello!
 I'm Áine.
 I do data science.
 I'm working mostly in Python and SQL, and really enjoy learning and building.

 What I like about data is how it is everywhere and touches everything; it's applicable in every field there is!
-And working with it has made me *so* interested in the world around me.
+Working with it has made me *so* interested in the world around me.

-Also, when you get your Keyser Söze moment, when all the puzzle pieces slot into place, I mean, is there anything more satisfying?
+Also... when you get your Keyser Söze moment, when all the puzzle pieces slot into place, I mean, is there anything more satisfying?

 Other things I care about: gender disparity, mental health and waste.